quantumlib/Stim/doc/python_api_reference_vDev.md

             The error is only applied to qubit q in instance k when

                 mask[q, k] == True.
+        p: Defaults to 1 (no effect).
+When specified, the error is applied probabilistically instead of deterministically to each (instance, qubit) pair matching the mask.
+This argument specifies the probability.

     Examples:
         >>> import stim